Connect with others who understand.

 • Denosumab (Prolia, Xgeva)

-Although ONJ is a serious side effect, it’s rare, affecting just 2 percent of people with cancer who take a bone drug.
+Although ONJ is a serious side effect, it’s rare.
+The condition affects about 2 percent of people with cancer who take a bone drug.
 Preventing osteoporosis by taking a bone drug can benefit your oral health because osteoporosis is a risk factor for both gum disease and tooth loss.

 Preventing Dental Side Effects

 The National Cancer Institute recommends that dental professionals, such as dentists and dental hygienists, be considered part of your cancer care team.
-If possible, you should see a dentist about four weeks before you start treatment.
-This way, you can treat any current dental problems or infections and give your mouth time to heal before you start your cancer regimen.
+If possible, visit a dentist about four weeks before you start treatment.
+That way, you can treat any current dental problems or infections and give your mouth time to heal before you start your cancer regimen.

 A MyBCTeam member shared, “I went to the dentist right before and right after my chemo.
 She is helping a lot and is pretty sure she can save my teeth.
 I am more afraid of losing my teeth than the dentist!”